quantummaid/quantummaid-tutorials/basic-tutorial/README.md

 # QuantumMaid - Creating your first application

-This tutorial will teach you how to create a basic QuantumMaid app.
+This tutorial will teach you how to create a basic QuantumMaid application.
 It covers:
 - Implementing a usecase
 - Exporting the implemented usecase via HTTP
 - Dependency injection